-Disruptions to Production: Disruptions to waste placement operations at our active landfill sites, severe weather events, failure or degradation of our or a landfill operator's equipment or interconnection or transmission problems could result in a reduction of our RNG production.
-We strive to proactively address any issues that may arise through preventative maintenance, process improvement and flexible redeployment of equipment to maximize production and useful life
+Disruptions to Production: Disruptions to waste placement operations at our active landfill sites, severe weather events, failure or degradation of our or a landfill operator's equipment, our inability to fill open or newly created positions, or interconnection or transmission problems could result in a reduction of our RNG production.
+We strive to proactively address any issues that may arise through preventative maintenance, process improvement and flexible redeployment of equipment to maximize production and useful life.

-- A 2021 cold weather impacted our Atascocita, Galveston, McCarty, and Coastal Plains facilities located in Texas.
-Production at these facilities was temporarily idled due to the loss of power from February 14 through February 20, 2021 and force majeure events were declared by certain of our counter-parties or by us for the period February 12 through February 22, 2021 related to these weather events.
+- A 2021 cold weather event impacted our Atascocita, Galveston, McCarty, and Coastal Plains facilities located in Texas.
+Production at these facilities was temporarily idled due to the loss of power from February 14 through February 20, 2021 and force majeure events were declared by certain of our counterparties or by us for the period February 12 through February 22, 2021 related to these weather events.
 Operations at these facilities have subsequently resumed. - The landfill host at our McCarty facility recently changed its wellfield collection system which has contributed to elevated nitrogen in the feedstock received by our facility.
 Additionally, the landfill host modified the wellfield bifurcation approach which has impacted the quantity of feedstock received at the facility.
 We are working with the landfill host but have currently experienced lower volumes of feedstock available to be processed at the McCarty facility.
-We expect lower than historical volumes through 2022. - Our Pico facility has resumed operations and ramp up activities related to the existing digester cleanout activities have been substantially completed.
+We currently expect lower than historical volumes through the end of 2022. - Our Pico facility has resumed operations and ramp up activities related to the existing digester cleanout activities have been completed.
 Production volume performance continues to meet our expectations during the post cleanout period.
 Our improvement project has impacted the timeline related to modeling the CI Score pathway model.
-Our 2022 production will be stored until CARB completes its CI Score Pathway.
-We do not currently expect to receive LCFS credit revenue on 2022 production until 2023. - Quality of Biogas: We are reliant upon the quality and availability of biogas from our site partners.
+We have begun releasing production from storage while CARB completes its CI Score Pathway.
+We will not receive LCFS credit revenue on 2022 production until 2023, but do expect 2022 production to generate 2023 LCFS credit revenue. - Quality of Biogas: We are reliant upon the quality and availability of biogas from our site partners.
 The quality of the waste at our landfill project sites is subject to change based on the volume and type of waste accepted.
 Variations in the quality of the biogas could affect our RNG production levels.
 At three of our projects, we operate the wellfield collection system, which allows greater control over the quality and consistency of the collected biogas.
 At two of our projects, we have operating and management agreements by which we earn revenue for managing the wellfield collection systems.
 Additionally, our dairy farm project benefits from the consistency of feedstock and controlled environment of collection of waste to improve biogas quality. - RNG Production from Our Growth Projects: We anticipate increased production at certain of our existing projects as open landfills continue to take in additional waste and the amount of gas available for collection increases.
 Delays in commencement of production or extended commissioning issues at a new project or a conversion project would delay any realization of production from that project.